liskcenterutrecht/digital-identity/research/SSI Study Day.md

 - If you are an issuer, you don't want to rely on a central party like uniresolver.io.
 You rather run a universal resolver node yourself.

 ## Follow up:
-1. plan session to complete user story document.
+1. plan session to complete user story document. > next session Monday 6 April 13.00-14.00 h online.
 2. talk to BlockDam about their DAO.
 3. go through the Lisk code of Jonathan (what is his repo?).
 4. go through Rabo vp-tools workshop.